“Self-pity is the root of all our stumblings into sin. He who does not indulge himself is always steadfast in good.” – St. Theophan the Recluse

 Self-pity enters not only in times of grief, but in nearly every aspect of our lives, as the opening quote by St. Theophan above expresses.
 During this time of Great Lent, it is easy for us to feel overwhelmed by the rigorous fasting, frequent church services, and communion preparation for the services.
 Our fleshly crutches have been kicked out from underneath us and we fall upon the ground imagining our tears of self-pity are something holy.

 We realize during this time just how weak we truly are.
-If we could hold to that idea, without feeling sorry for ourselves, without making excuses, simply hold fast to, “God, I am ridiculously weak,” while simultaneously jumping to our feet to begin the good work, then perhaps God’s grace could finally penetrate through the wall upon which our ego sits.
+If we could hold to that idea, without feeling sorry for ourselves, without making excuses, simply hold fast to, “God, I am ridiculously weak,” while simultaneously forcing ourselves to our feet to begin the good work, then perhaps God’s grace could finally penetrate through the wall upon which our ego sits.

 As we approach the borders of the paradise of humility, God’s grace splashes upon us.
 We reject every thought that would cause us to pity our flesh, to feel like the church is demanding too much from us.
 We cast aside every “Woe is me!” while actively engaging in the salvific work of the church.
 All the while, grace begins to quietly and invisibly work upon us.